 In short, guns are the great equalizer for both men and women, when assaulted by criminal predators, who hold the advantage in acts of violence, and purposely inflict bodily harm in the commission of their crimes.
 Thus, when persons with hostile intent break and enter a home threatening bodily harm or injury, the victims are justified in using deadly force for self-defense and family protection.
 Business establishments that forbid the carrying of arms — by persons possessing a valid concealed carry license and who wish to exercise their right while patronizing the premises — should be held legally responsible when costumers are harmed or killed because their right to self-defense was denied to them.

 It’s time that the public, prosecutors, defense attorneys, juries, legislators, and the police force understand that blunt trauma to the head can be potentially crippling or lethal during a scuffle with a criminal, and that the use of deadly force by the potential victim is often needed and almost always justified in terms of self-defense and family protection.
+If you’re facing legal action for an assault resulting from self-defense, there are lawyers who may be able to be of assistance in helping you with your case.

 — Miguel A. Faria, Jr., M.D. is a retired Clinical Professor of Neurosurgery and Adjunct Professor of Medical History at Mercer University School of Medicine.
 He is Associate Editor in Chief and World Affairs Editor of Surgical Neurology International.
 He served on the CDC’s Injury Research Grant Review Committee.